Viasat/network-stats-capstone/docs/index.md

 ## First Quarter Assignments/Goals:
 The first task will be to say whether or not a given VPN session contains streaming (Netflix, YouTube, etc.).
 If this works well, we can start getting more specific by identifying the streaming provider.
 We might also be able to identify other kinds of traffic like VoIP/VTC or web browsing.

-The students can simply fire up Network-Stats, start watching their favorite Netflix show, and then look at the data generated.
+The students can simply fire up `network-stats`, start watching their favorite Netflix show, and then look at the data generated.
 Doing this enough times should start revealing the structure of this signature.
 Once the signature is better understood, students can repeat the experiment, but do so inside a VPN tunnel ([provided by UCSD](https://blink.ucsd.edu/technology/network/connections/off-campus/VPN/index.html)) and notice the signature distortion, if any.
 They can also add noise to the signal by doing other things while watching tv, like browsing the web, catching up on email or interacting with social media.

 How much noise does this really add?
 When is the initial signature no longer recognizable?
 These questions will have to be answered in more precise terms as the students use ML techniques to build classifiers to automatically detect these signatures.